xerohackcom/Chaya/README.md

 ## Future Plan
 The plan is to build this into a modular framework where users can also add their custom scripts for encryption and steganography part.
 Support for multiple compression algorithms is being added.
 During the experiments, FLIF was supported, but now JpegXL (JXL) is the new best lossless raster based compression.
 Support for payload execution and other interesting stuff underway.
 Can be done combining commands, but not inbuilt.
 Video steganography using ffmpeg is being tested.

-Please refer to the changelogs for detailed feature plans.
+Please refer to the PLANLOG for detailed feature plans: https://github.com/xerohackcom/Chaya/blob/main/PLANLOG.md

 ## License